Cumberland DA won't charge officers in Long Creek use-of-force cases

 Last September, prosecutors were considering criminal charges against the corrections officers, according to state lawmakers who were briefed at the time.

-Incidents at Long Creek over a two-month period that began last summer caused $160,000 in damage.
+The incidents at Long Creek, which involved altercations between residents and staff over a two-month period that began last summer, caused $160,000 in damage.
 Three high-ranking officials at the youth prison left in the aftermath.

-"It's infuriating," said Al Cleveland, campaign manager with Maine Youth Justice, an advocacy organization pushing for the closure of Long Creek.
+"It's infuriating," said Al Cleveland, campaign manager with Maine Youth Justice, an advocacy organization pushing for Long Creek's closure.
 "There's no oversight of what is happening to young people in that facility.
 That needs to be condemned by the DA's office."

 Several recommendations from that initial report by the nonprofit Center for Children's Law and Policy focused on officers' use of force.
 The center advised administrators to explicitly prohibit prone restraints and to monitor videos of incidents to make sure that restraint wasn't being used.
 The report also recommended that officers get more training on de-escalation, with a focus on non-physical strategies.